 Lincoln has two more deaths from COVID-19

 LINCOLN, Neb.
-(KOLN) - The Lincoln Lancaster County Health Department reported two more people died from COVID-19 Wednesday.
+(KOLN) - The Lincoln Lancaster County Health Department reported two more people who were unvaccinated died from COVID-19.

-LLCHD said a woman in her 30s and a man in his 80s who were both hospitalized for COVID-19 passed away.
-One person was vaccinated and the other was unvaccinated, according to the health department.
+According to the health department, a man in his 30s, and a man in his 60s who were both hospitalized passed away.

 Risk Dial: mid-orange, high risk of COVID-19 spread and impact in the community